raulgonzalezcz/GoServer-with-Docker/Docker/README.md

 ## Execution mode
 Clone this repo and run the project.
-First go to Docker folder, execute build.sh prueba (build your image as with tag "prueba") and then run.sh prueba (run a Docker conatiner with name "prueba", according to the image created before).
+First go to Docker folder, execute build.sh prueba (build your image with tag "prueba") and then run.sh prueba (run a Docker container with name "prueba", according to the image created before).
 Finally, with a browser, enter localhost/some_text and see the magic!

 In order to stop the container, enter docker stop prueba and check the "Exited" status with docker ps -a.